violentmonkey/violentmonkey.github.io/content/api/gm.md

     * <Field name="autoClose?" type="boolean" defaultValue="true" />
       Whether to auto-close the popup after the user invoked the command.

-    The name to show in the popup menu.

 If you want to add a shortcut, please see [vm.shortcut](https://github.com/violentmonkey/vm-shortcut).

 ### GM_unregisterMenuCommand